This post may contain affiliate links. Please read my disclosure policy.

-Creamy Chicken Gnocchi Soup with a silky, creamy broth, tender chunks of chicken, loads of fresh spinach and pillowy soft gnocchi.
+Creamy Chicken Gnocchi Soup has a silky, creamy broth, tender chunks of chicken, loads of fresh spinach and pillowy soft gnocchi.
 This soup is comforting, easy to make and super satisfying!

 We were so thrilled with our Hearty Beef & Gnocchi Soup recipe I decided to bring gnocchi to a pot of creamy chicken soup too.
 I started with a base from our delicious Chicken Pot Pie Soup and then added shredded carrots instead of diced and loads of fresh baby spinach.